Failed to load 160×600

 Preorders went live on June 25, 2026, and Rockstar confirmed two editions:

-Update as of late June 2026: Rockstar has now confirmed GTA Online will not launch alongside the single-player game on November 19.
-The studio has described GTA 6 at launch as a single-player experience, with the next evolution of GTA Online arriving separately at a later, currently unannounced date.
+Update as of July 2026: Rockstar has confirmed GTA Online will not launch alongside the single-player Grand Theft Auto VI game on November 19.
+The studio has described the game at launch as a single-player experience, with the next evolution of GTA Online arriving separately at a later, currently unannounced date.
 This mirrors what happened with GTA V, where Online also missed the day-one launch window.
 Five businesses locked behind the Ultimate Edition during single-player has already sparked community debate about the value proposition of the standard tier, and that debate only gets more relevant now that Online itself is confirmed to be a separate, later release.
+Meanwhile, early retail data suggests preorders are running well ahead of Xbox on PlayStation storefronts, and the game currently sits at the top of PlayStation Store's bestseller ranking despite launch still being months away.

 Development History and the Investment Behind It